royfrancis/workshop-template-rmd-ga/README.md

     - Columns are delimited by `;`
     - Do not change the number of columns, position of columns, column names or date format
     - Rows can be freely added or removed
-    - Set date, room, dur (in min), topic and person as needed
+    - Set date, room, start_time, end_time, topic and person as needed
     - *date*: Full date for each day in format dd/mm/yyyy.
 Missing/empty cells are filled down automatically
     - *room*: (Optional) Room number for the workshop.
 Missing/empty cells are filled down automatically
-    - *dur*: Duration for the topic in minutes
+    - *start_time/end_time*: Start and end time for session (Eg: 09:00)
     - *topic*: Topic name (Keep it short)
     - *teacher*: Name of the person covering the topic
     - *assistant*, *`link_slide`*, *`link_lab`* and *`link_room`* are optional.
 If included, it will show up on the schedule